MotorolaMobilityLLC/bootrom-tools/README.md

 The scripts/ directory in this repository contains Python scripts for packaging firmware images into Project Ara's TFTF and FFFF image formats.
 Each script will list its parameters if it is called with the flag `--help`.

-The `create-dual-image` script requires [pyelftools](https://github.com/eliben/pyelftools), which can be installed
+The `create-dual-image` script requires [pyelftools](https://github.com/eliben/pyelftools) to use its `--elf` flag, which can be installed via:
-via:

     sudo pip install pyelftools